asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 <span style="font-size:1.6em;">**Genomics 3 - Workshop 4: RNAseq**</span><br/>

 <p align="justify">
 Welcome to Workshop 4!
 This workshop will build on some of the skills you developed in previous courses using gene expression data.
-In previous (and future) courses you have worked with <b>count</b> data to look at gene expression, and to explore genes which are differentially expressed between conditions (such as in health and disease).
+In previous courses you have worked with <b>count</b> data to look at gene expression, and to explore genes which are differentially expressed between conditions (such as in health and disease).
 This data has already been processed from raw reads: performing quality control, aligning to a reference genome or transcriptome, and then summarising to gene level.
 In this workshop you will do the whole process, from raw reads to differential expression analysis.<br/>
 If you choose to base your final report on <i>this</i> workshop, you will need to choose a <b>different dataset</b> from the BKPyV dataset used in this workshop.
 Two other (similar) datasets are provided on the server.
 The bioinformatic approach will be very similar, but you will need to bring in relevant biology.
 Brief descriptions of the other datasets are provided in README files in each the dataset directories.<br/><br/>
 As ever, the workshop is aimed towards those with Windows machines, including the managed university machines.
 If you are using your own machine, you have a little more freedom.
 If you have a Mac, you should be aware of the differences by now (Terminal rather than PowerShell, <i>etc.</i>).<br/>
 </p>

 ### Before you get stuck in
 <p align="justify">
 As part of this workshop you will use the teaching0.york.ac.uk server, like last time.
-You will use linux modules and command line R. This should feel nice and familiar, but it's just like working at the command line.
+You will use linux modules and command line R. This should feel nice and familiar!
 This session will generate plots at the command line which you can then download.
 If you do RNAseq for your final report, you may want to take your final data off the server and explore with RStudio - this is absolutely fine!
 Always remember there are lots of different ways to compete the same task when you're coding.<br/>
 As soon as you can, get logged on to the server and get the following R libraries installed.
 You will only need to do this once.<br/>
 </p>